« Visit Fantastic Pest Control

 • Eyes: way smaller, shaped like a kidney

 • Wings: they have two pairs of wings.
-The front wings are larger than the back one.
+The front wings are larger than the back ones.

-• Abdomen: wasps have a well-defined waist which connect the thorax and abdomen.
+• Abdomen: wasps have a well-defined waist which connects the thorax and abdomen.

 Are you dealing with a pest infestation?